Tonyhauatust/Numerical-simulation-of-foams/README.md

 Please refer to https://docs.microsoft.com/en-us/windows/wsl/install to install the WSL Ubuntu machine

-To run the first simulation with uniform pressure, git clone this repository to your current user's home folder and install the following programmes on your Ubuntu machine:
+To run the first simulation with uniform pressure, git clone this repository and install the following programmes on your Ubuntu machine:

 * Modern C++ compiler supporting the C++11 standard
 * Boost libraries (1.48 or newer, in particular Spirit parser)